BrightEdgeeServices/SemVerIt/README.rst

 Manipulate semantic versioning (SemVer)

-    Manipulate semantic version numbers.
-Create a new version number, initialize it with an existing number or alternatively read it from an existing project setup.py file.
-Compare a version number with another.
+    Manipulate semantic version strings: 1.
+Create a new version number, 1. initialize it with an existing number 1.
+Read it from an existing project setup.cfg file.
+1. Validate the version string.
+1. Compare one version number with another.
 See also https://semver.org/

 =======
 Testing